GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 Then try the update commands again.

-Once everything is up to date, deploy the app again:
+After everything is up to date, deploy the app again:

     $ gcloud app deploy app.yaml cron.yaml

 **Note**: This will deploy a new version of the app and set it as the default while keeping the previous versions available under versioned hostnames.
 Visit the App Engine, Versions area to see previous versions.

 Alternately, you may deploy the new version and stop previous ones so they stop incurring charges: